julcsii/data-scientist-at-magenta/README.md

 Your task is to:

 1. Understand current model release process and think of problems / risks with it.
+(This video might help: https://www.youtube.com/watch?v=yG0OP-wUbzA)

 2. Investigate available experiment tracking & model registry tools and select the most suitable one based on the provided requirements above.